syphyr/dnscrypt_proxy_prebuilt/etc/dnscrypt-proxy/public-resolvers.md

 ## dns.therifleman.name

 DNS-over-HTTPS DNS forwarder from Mumbai, India.

-Blocks web and Android trackers and ads.
+Blocks web, Android trackers and ads.

-IP addresses are not logged, but queries are logged for 24 hours for debugging.
+Does not log client IP addresses, but logs queries for 24 hours for debugging and delegates DNS resolution to the default Linode DNS server.

-Report issues, send suggestions @ joker349 at protonmail.com.
+Report issues, and send suggestions to @ joker349 at protonmail.com.

-Also supports DoT (for android) @ dns.therifleman.name and plain DNS @ 172.104.206.174
+Also supports DoT (for android) @ dns.therifleman.name and plain DNS @ 172.104.206.174 (Note: because of spam bots mostly from USA, plain DNS access is limited to India and Singapore for now.
+If you are not from these countries and would like to access plain DNS, send a request at aforementioned email address.

+DoT and DoH are available world-wide.

 sdns://AgMAAAAAAAAADzE3Mi4xMDQuMjA2LjE3NKDMEGDTnIMptitvvH0NbfkwmGm5gefmOS1c2PpAj02A5iBETr1nu4P4gHs5Iek4rJF4uIK9UKrbESMfBEz18I33zhRkbnMudGhlcmlmbGVtYW4ubmFtZQovZG5zLXF1ZXJ5